kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 Questions 101-110
 -----------------

+40% = F: 101, 102, 103, 104, 105, 106

 ### Q101
 A 26-year-old woman is involved in a road traffic accident.
-On arrival in the Emegency Department she has a painful, deformed-looking left leg, which is shortened and internally rotated.
+On arrival in the Emegency Department she has a painful, deformed-looking left leg, which is _shortened and internally rotated_.
 She is unable to dorsiflex or plantar-flex her foot and there is sensory loss below the knee apart from the medial leg and foot and upper back of the calf.
 The nerve most likely to have been affected is:

 	A. Obturator nerve
 	B. Sciatic nerve
 	C. Femoral nerve
 	D. Tibial nerve
 	E. Common peroneal nerve

-#### Answer: E. Common peroneal nerve - ?
+#### Answer: E. Common peroneal nerve - *FALSE* = B. Sciatic nerve - TRUE
+- A posterior dislocation of hip causes the leg to appear shortened and internally rotated
+- In 20% of fracture dislocations of the hip, the sciatic nerve is damaged
+	- This results in paralysis of hamstrings and all flexors and extensors below knee
+- Also, all of the skin below the knee loses its sensation apart from areas supplied by
+	- saphenous nerve (medial posterior calf)
+	- posterior cutaneous nerve of thigh (upper posterior calf)

 ### Q102
 Reed–Sternberg cells are characteristic of: